EnterpriseTrainingCenter/WindowsServer/Instructions/WinFSM.md

-# Windows Server: Administration Basics
+# Windows Server: File Server Management

 For information about the course see <https://www.etc.at/seminare/WinFSM/>.